-- 1 Rednock School science teacher Ben Hall with students and the new mobile laboratory - 2 Welsh students visit Miskin - 3 UK Chancellor of the Exchequer, George Osborne, meets Renishaw apprentice, Jasmine Shellard at Gloucestershire Engineering Training
+- Rednock School science teacher Ben Hall with students and the new mobile laboratory 2 - Welsh students visit Miskin - UK Chancellor of the Exchequer, George Osborne, meets Renishaw apprentice, Jasmine Shellard at Gloucestershire Engineering Training

 Aged just 25, Lucy Ackland has gone through an exciting journey as she has progressed from a young 16-year-old engineering apprentice at Renishaw, to her current role as a Process Engineering Project Manager.
 When at The King's School in Gloucester, Lucy was expected to achieve excellent grades at GCSE and chose, despite opposition, to apply for an engineering apprenticeship.
-Lucy to undergo NVQ training and a BTEC National Certificate as part of her apprenticeship.
+Lucy has achieved so much during her nine years at Renishaw.
+She was sponsored to undergo NVQ training and a BTEC National Certificate as part of her apprenticeship.
 She has since gone on to be sponsored to complete a Foundation degree in Mechatronic Engineering and completed her Bachelor in Engineering degree with 1st class honours.
 Lucy recommends this route through education to everyone, especially girls considering their next stages in education.
 She believes in it so much she also finds time to be a Young Engineers Ambassador, a STEM Ambassador, a Big Bang Fair Judge for school STEM projects, and a Big Bang Fair Moderator.
 She also runs a local engineering after school club.
 Lucy illustrates the value that Renishaw, puts on the development of our staff and the way in which we encourage our staff to give back to the community through educational links.